About Ashbourne Town Council

 Town Councillors are volunteers who are held accountable by local people for things that happen locally.
 Councillors work together in the council to serve your community and to make decisions on behalf of the local community.

 There are thirteen members of the Ashbourne Town Council.
 The full Council meet once a month, usually on the 3rd Tuesday of every month, this takes place at the Town Hall at 7.00pm.
-The meeting is open to any member of the public, however, only residents on the Ashbourne Electoral Role are permitted to ask questions.
+The meeting is open to any member of the public, however, only residents on the Ashbourne Electoral Roll are permitted to ask questions.

 Finance, Town Hall & HR